 Wherein I take a look at the Fiend Folio that never was.

 In 1983, TSR updated their Advanced Dungeons & Dragons hardcover books with new cover art and the iconic orange spine design.
 However, they did so for only four of the five books out at the time (1).
 Sadly, the Fiend Folio Tome never got the redesigned format to match its fellow hardcover rule books.
-However, new cover art for the Fiend Folio was created by house artist, Jeff Easley, who provided the covers for all the other the updated books.
-Its cover illustration depicts a group of githyanki warriors in reddish astral void.
+However, new cover art for the Fiend Folio was created by house artist, Jeff Easley, who provided the covers for all the other updated books.
+Its cover illustration depicts a group of githyanki warriors in a reddish astral void.

 While Easley's artwork was never used for the cover of the book it was intended for, the picture appears in the book, The Art of the Dungeons & Dragons Fantasy Game (TSR, 1985), bearing the caption “Fiend Folio Tome” (2).
 For some reason, TSR decided not to update the Fiend Folio cover, leaving fans of the game wondering why it was not updated like the other books (3).
 Since the updated cover of the Fiend Folio was never completed, I imagined how it might have looked and made one for it.